dhruvpandyadp/Keep-in-touch/readme.txt

 Step 4) Click on Load unpacked extension...

-Step 5) Select keep in tuuch folder and then click ok!
+Step 5) Select keep in touch folder and then click ok!

 Step 6) Done!